How to Write and Format a White Paper: The Definitive Guide

 Your white paper should match and highlight your company’s expertise.

-The document should provide a complete investigation including external research and internal knowledge.
+The entire document should provide a complete investigation, including external research and internal knowledge.
 The business’s own know-how informs the content that is included and how it is compiled.

 3. Problem-based and solution-focused

 White papers should identify and address a particular problem.
 The problem should be relevant and timely in your field.
-The document may focus on issues such as common dilemmas, new trends, changing techniques, industry comparison, etc.
+The document may focus on issues such as common dilemmas, new trends, changing techniques, and industry comparison.

 The white paper must have a proposed solution or recommendation to answer the problem.
-This solution is based on a thorough examination of the problem and potential solutions.
+This solution is based on thoroughly examining the problem and potential solutions.

 White paper preparation